-Nicholas was neither a fat man nor did he deliver presents on Christmas Eve (although he was very generous and known for helping the poor, most famously giving marriage dowries to the daughters of impoverished Christians to save them from a life of prostitution).
-The feast of St. Nicholas was traditionally celebrated on the 6th of December, and well into the 19th century that was the only appearance St. Nicholas made in the month.
+Nicholas was neither a fat man nor did he deliver presents on Christmas Eve (although he was very generous and known for helping the poor, most famously giving marriage dowries to the three daughters of an impoverished Christian to save them from a life of prostitution).
+The feast of St. Nicholas was traditionally celebrated on the 6th of December, and well into the 19th century, that was the only appearance St. Nicholas made in the month.
 And it certainly wasn’t to slip down chimneys with a jovial belly and a sack full of goodies.

 He was dressed all in fur, from his head to his foot,

 And his clothes were all tarnished with ashes and soot;

 A bundle of toys he had flung on his back,

 And he looked like a peddler just opening his pack.